openswarm-eu/draft-ietf-lake-edhoc-psk/draft-lopez-lake-edhoc-psk.md

 )
 ~~~~~~~~~~~~

-A fourth message is mandatory.
+A fourth message is mandatory for Responder's authentication.
 The Initiator MUST NOT persistently store PRK_out or application keys until the Initiator has verified message_4 or a message protected with a derived application key, such as an OSCORE message, from the Responder and the application has authenticated the Responder.

 # Security Considerations